 To prepare you for the role you will attend ‘Skills to Foster’ training.
-This is a 2 day course, currently taking place online, which aims to provide you with a good basic understanding of caring for a foster child.
+This is a 2 day course, which aims to provide you with a good basic understanding of caring for a foster child.
 Foster carers and social workers deliver the training, and it's a great opportunity to meet and talk to other people going through the assessment process.
 Your assessment may begin before your training, depending on the training dates and your availability.

 There will also be two extra days of training on attachment and safer caring that you should attend before your panel date.

 "Being fostered was really hard for me at first.
 I felt awkward and out of place in my new foster home, I didn't know anything about anyone I was living with, but my foster family made such a huge effort to get to know me and include me.
 It made such a difference"

 Child In Care, Aged 15

 You will have a dedicated Assessing Social Worker, who will work with you to complete what is called a 'Form 5'.
 This is the main part of the assessment.
 Your Assessing Social Worker will visit you several times to get to know you, your family, your home and your experiences, to make sure you can offer a child security, stability and safety.
 The assessment can sometimes feel quite intrusive, as we will cover personal subjects including your own childhood, your relationships with your family, as well as discussing any significant ex partners.
 There are also additional checks we have to do as part of the assessment process, to make sure you can safely look after a child.
 These include: